thekana/MTRN3500-Assign2/README.md

 # 9 Part 7 - Display Module

-The supplied code (See Assignment 2 page in Moodle) can directly becompiled, linked and executed.
+The supplied code (See Assignment 2 page in Moodle) can directly be compiled, linked and executed.
-When executed, it will show a virtual world centred at the origin of the vehicle coordinate frame which is also called the body fixed coordinate frame.
-The vehicle coordinateframe is such that the positive _x_ -axis is pointing in the direction of the front of the vehicle, the _z_ axis is vertically up and the _y_ axis is such that it forms a right-handed coordinate frame.
+When executed, it will show a virtual world centered at the origin of the vehicle coordinate frame which is also called the body fixed coordinate frame.
+The vehicle coordinate frame is such that the positive _x_ -axis is pointing in the direction of the front of the vehicle, the _z_ axis is vertically up and the _y_ axis is such that it forms a right-handed coordinate frame.